wimspaargaren/information-retrieval-project/Documents/idea document/ideadocument.md

 ## Introduction

 A lot of data is gathered on the web and with that data you can do amazing things.
 Many approaches to analyze data can be taken for all kind of things.
 Conventionally, data was gathered for specific reasons and only used for those specific reasons.
 Nowadays a lot of social data is gathered and with out-of-the-box thinking, this data can be used in an enormous amount of ways.
-With API-crawlers [ref-for-definition-needed], web-scrapers[ref-for-definition-needed], you can retrieve this data and analyze it in any way possible to for example visualize trends, activities and life-style differences in any neighbourhood.
+With API-crawlers [ref-for-definition-needed], web-scrapers[ref-for-definition-needed], you can retrieve this data and analyze it in any way possible to for example visualize trends, activities and lifestyle differences in any neighbourhood.

 ## Project idea
 The goal of 'Amsterdam in motion' is to visualize different neighbourhoods in amsterdam, based on the type of activity going on there, geographical as well as in time.
 This then can be used to know where certain needs are, like events and shops.
 This can also lead to more social interaction between people with the same activity, because they will know where that activity is most popular.